woman using keypad access control technology

 6. Biometric access control

-PIN codes can be shared, and key cards can be copied.
-For these reasons, many are looking to biometric access control solutions in the future.
-Biometric access control has come a long way in the past decade, with many similar technologies implemented into the devices we use daily.
+PIN codes can be shared and key cards can be copied.
+For these reasons, many are looking to access control readers that utilize biometric access control.
+Biometric access control, and identity-based access control in general, has come a long way in the past decade, with many similar technologies implemented into the devices we use daily.

 More and more access control solutions are implementing fingerprint scanning and facial recognition technology because these organic credentials are unique to the individual.
 Of course, these technologies are still being developed and enhanced, but you can expect biometric access control to increase in popularity moving forward.